$\ell_0$-penalized maximum likelihood for sparse directed acyclic graphs: The setting and the estimator

 The $\ell_0$-penalized maximum likelihood estimator is

-Here $s_{B}$ is the number of non-zero elements in $B$ (corresponding to the number of edges in the DAG) and $\lambda \ge 0$ is a tuning parameter.
-The estimator is denoted by $\hat \Theta := \Theta ( \hat B , \hat \Omega) $.
-It has $\hat s := s_{\hat B} $ edges.
-The collection ${\cal B}$ is the set of all edge weights $B$ of DAGs $(B, \Omega)$ which have at most $\alpha n/ \log p $ incoming edges (parents) at each node, where $\alpha>0$ is given (see Condition \ref{hatedges.condition}), or a subset thereof.
-We will discuss this restriction in Subsection \ref{edges.section}.
-We throughout assume $B_0 \in {\cal B}$, i.e.\ that the restrictions one puts on the edge weights are correct.
+Here $s_{B}$ is the number of nonzero elements in $B$ (corresponding to the number of edges in the DAG) and $\lambda\ge0$ is a tuning parameter.
+The estimator is denoted by $\hat\Theta:= \Theta( \hat B, \hat\Omega) $.
+It has $\hat s:= s_{\hat B} $ edges.
+The collection ${\cal B}$ is the set of all edge weights $B$ of DAGs $(B, \Omega)$ which have at most $\alpha n/ \log p $ incoming edges (parents) at each node, where $\alpha>0$ is given (see Condition~\ref{hatedgescondition}), or a subset thereof.
+We will discuss this restriction in Section~\ref{edgessection}.
+We throughout assume $B_0 \in{\cal B}$, that is, that the restrictions one puts on the edge weights are correct.

-The $\ell_0$-penalty in the estimator ensures that the penalized likelihood remains the same among all equivalent representations, e.g., among all DAGs from the same Markov equivalence class or among the equivalence class described in Remark \ref{equivalent.remark} below.
-This would not be true when choosing for example an $\ell_1$-norm penalization, see also Remark \ref{l1.remark}.
-From a computational point of view, this does not make the problem substantially more complex since the main difficulty is the optimization over the space of DAGs ${\cal B}$.
-For problems with up to about $p \approx 20$ nodes, dynamic programming can be used \citep{sil06}, while for large-scale applications, greedy equivalent search has been reported to perform well \citep{chick02,hapb11}.
+The $\ell_0$-penalty in the estimator ensures that the penalized likelihood remains the same among all equivalent representations, for example, among all DAGs from the same Markov equivalence class or among the equivalence class described in Remark~\ref{equivalentremark} above.
+This would not be true when choosing, for example, an $\ell_1$-norm penalization $\|B\|_1:= \sum_{k,j} |\beta_{k,j}|$.
+From a computational point of view, the main difficulty is the optimization over the space of DAGs ${\cal B}$: current algorithms are tailored for the $\ell_0$-penalty (see next paragraph), and in this sense, optimization of the $\ell_0$-penalized log-likelihood is better tractable than using an $\ell_1$-norm regularization.
+For problems with up to about $p \approx20$ nodes, dynamic programming can be used [\citet{sil06}], while for large-scale applications, greedy equivalent search has been reported to perform well [\citet{chick02,hapb11}].